-Successful completion of an Engineering Certificate will be included on transcripts beginning in the 2012 - 2013 academic year.
+Successful completion of an Engineering Certificate is included on transcripts.
 Note that no course counted for degree credit, can be counted for more than one minor or certificate.

 Nuclear energy constitutes an important component of the energy mix in most national energy strategies, and its proportion will likely increase in response to growing challenges related to fossil-driven climate change.
 Modular nuclear systems power space craft and remote sites on earth.
 Future nuclear power systems will address current concerns regarding safety and the environment, and significant breakthroughs are likely in fusion technology.
 This certificate provides recognition for an interdisciplinary focus on nuclear systems.
 Students in all disciplines are eligible to participate in this Certificate.